leafsphp/new-docs/leaf-mvc/v/2.0/core/models.md

 }
 ```

-That's all we **need** to do with our model.
-Leaf API's models have methods prepared which allow us to manipulate out database without doing much.
+That's all we **need** to do with our model. leaf MVC's models have methods prepared which allow us to manipulate out database without doing much.

 We can create, read, update and delete without writing any code to specially access our database.